Stony Creek (Virginia)

 Stony Creek is a 21 mi tributary of the Nottoway River in southeastern Virginia of the United States.
 The creek is formed by the confluence of Butterwood Creek and White Oak Creek in Dinwiddie County, Virginia.

 Course

 Stony Creek flows east then south from the Butterwood-White Oak Creek confluence west of the town of Dinwiddie, Virginia.
-It then flows east again south of Dinwiddie going under US 1 and I-85.
-Stony Creek flows east and south to just north of VA 40 where it picks up a large tributary, Sappony Creek.
-From here it flows a short distance east through Stony Creek, Virginia to its confluence with the Nottoway River.
+It flows east again south of the town.
+Both US 1 and I-85 have bridges over it.

+Stony Creek flows east and south, where it picks up a large tributary, Sappony Creek, just north of VA 40.
+From here it flows a short distance east through Stony Creek, Virginia to a confluence with the Nottoway River.